 The Three Gorges Project, the world's largest water control

 facility, is located on the middle reaches of the Yangtze River,

 China's longest and one of the most important inland waterways for

 shipping in the country.

-Launched in 1993 at an estimated cost of 180 billion yuan
+Launched in 1993 with an estimated total cost of 180 billion

-able to generate 84.7 billion kwh of electricity annually.
+generators able to create 84.7 billion kwh of electricity

 (Xinhua News Agency February 28, 2007)